rvicedomini/EBAME6-Strain/Strainberry.md

 ```
 where `[reference.fasta]`, `[assembly.fasta]`, and `[output.bam]` should be replaced with the reference, assembly, and output files respectively.

-Visualize and compare the two alignments using IGV.
+Visualize and compare the two alignments using IGV (it is possible to load multiple BAM files for the same reference).

 ### Assembly evaluation metrics